 That includes the previous May 2020 all-time high violated in August as well as some prominent recent congestion and weekly MA-41.
-Below that pointed to the interim congestion in the 7.10 area that it is currently slipping below, with more prominent 6.90 recent congestion as a more critical overall trend indication.
+Below that pointed to the interim congestion in the 7.10 area it had recently slipped below, with more prominent 6.90 recent congestion reinforced by being tested again of late as a more critical overall trend indication.